 The good news for my bank balance is that they’re not all designer.
-The Scandis might be partial to a Balenciaga Knife boot here and a J.W.Anderson Disc bag there, but they’re also staunch supporters of homegrown talents like Sophie Bille Brahe and Anni Lu.
+The Scandis might be partial to Balenciaga Knife Boots here and a J.W.Anderson Disc Bag there, but they’re also staunch supporters of homegrown talents like Sophie Bille Brahe and Anni Lu.
 What they do with these gems is another story: The French have a reputation for being effortless dressers, but when it comes to puzzling together outfits that are perfectly balanced with accessories, the Scandis win.
 See Teisbaek giving knits a lift with a collection of textured gold rings by Orit Elhanati, and Hannah Mw using a Kanel Demark bow-shaped barrette as the crowning glory on an outfit of Acne checks.
-If all this talk about handbags and hair clips has you in the mood to shop, keep scrolling for the 10 best places to stock up on Scandi-approved accessories.
+If all this talk about handbags and hair clips has you in the mood to shop, keep scrolling for the 9 best places to stock up on Scandi-approved accessories.

 The Scandis have all become girls with pearl earrings after the rise of Danish jeweller Helle Vestergaard Poulsen (aka Anni Lu).
-Her baroque earrings—made with freshwater pearls set with coral, turquoise, ruby or green agate and hung from a teeny gold shell—have already made the Instagram rounds.
+Her baroque earrings—made with freshwater pearls set with coral, turquoise, ruby or green agate and hung from a teeny gold shell—have already done the Instagram rounds.

 Wear these beauties with anything from puffer jackets and patterned skirts to striped shirts and straight-legged jeans.